Bas-DHH/DHH-VibeCode/docs/DHH_PRD.md

 - Staff can view historical task data (read-only).

 ### 5.3 User Roles & Access Control
+- **Super Admin role** (internal platform management):
+  - Global access to all businesses and accounts
+  - Manage subscriptions and billing
+  - Handle support and account recovery
+  - Impersonate users for debugging
+  - Delete or reassign business accounts
-- Admin role (business owner/manager): full access to all settings, task history, user management, and exports.
+- **Admin role** (business owner/manager): full access to all settings, task history, user management, and exports.
-- Staff role: can view and complete tasks and view task history, but not edit settings or completed tasks.
+- **Staff role**: can view and complete tasks and view task history, but not edit settings or completed tasks.
 - Only Admins can edit completed tasks; all edits are logged with timestamp and user ID.

 ### 5.4 Task History, Export & Integrity